 60. Make a tax file for all docs coming in for tax year time

-On Thanksgiving weekend, when you get home from Black Friday shopping, label a folder “Tax” and the next calendar year.
+When you get home from Black Friday shopping, label a folder “Tax” and the next calendar year on Thanksgiving weekend.
 As your tax documents start coming in, start putting them directly in this folder.
 By February, all of your documentation should be ready to go.

 61. Delete it